BRITISH SCHOOL OF MARKETING INTERNATIONAL

 Minimum Number of Participants

-We require there to be at least six students enrolled on specialist courses in order to be able to run that particular course.
-If there are fewer than six students enrolled for a course, BSMI will inform the contracting party in good time.
-If BSMI is unable to offer another suitable language course, fees already paid will be refunded in full, thereby excluding any further liability on the part of BSMI.
+There needs to be six students enrolled on specialist courses in order for it to run.
+If there are less than six students enrolled for a course, BSMI will tell the client in good time.
+If BSMI is cannot offer another suitable language course, fees already paid will be repaid in full, so excluding any further liability on the part of BSMI.